 Jean, an accomplished dancer and member of TV’s famous Billy Martin team, forgave John his ‘two left feet’ and the couple married in 1962.

-Having lived in their family home for 46 years, they recently decided to move to a retirement living community in Southport.
+Having lived in their family home for 46 years, they recently decided to move to a retirement living community.

 The couple had brought up their three children in their five-bedroom home in Widnes and whilst the decision to downsize was a tough one, their big house and large garden had become too much and they decided to start their property search.